bennorth/python-xml-serdes/README.md

-# XMLserdes --- XML Serialisation and Deserialisation
+# XMLserdes: XML Serialisation and Deserialisation

 Mechanisms for serializing Python objects to XML, and deserializing them from XML.
 The top-level object in a serialization is almost always an